wballard/binder/README.md

 Binder works by creating a transparent proxy around your data objects, the idea being you can load up data from any JavaScript object and make it work as a binding context, without any base classes or frameworkery.

+This proxy intercepts property sets and array mutations.
+Read through it, you may want to use it to do some JavaScript aspect-oriented programming.

 ## Declarative Binding ##
 The most basic case is binding properties of some JavaScript object to a